sprintingdevops/postman-test/README.md

 A set of easy to use, batteries included libraries to make your life easier when testing and exploring APIs.
 Stadius's intent is to be used against live, running instances.
-With different configurations tests can be run against different environments (e.g. vs DEV, UAT, PRD) Stadus is test runner and assertion library agnostic, but for now the generator is tested against jest.
+With different configurations tests can be run against different environments (e.g. vs DEV, UAT, PRD) Staduis works with jest's test and assertion runner.

 ## Main functionalities